MikeWise2718/CampSim/readme.md

    - b.
 Startup screen shot is annotated if needed
 4. Squash all the commits down to one
    - a. easy with lazygit, ? for help - basically s then enter)
-   - b. i to rename the git expereience
+   - b. i to rename the git experience
 5. Now see if it builds to a BuildWin
 6. Force push it (`git push force`) to override the `tip ahead of branch on remote` message
 7. Go to Github and do a pull request on master - make some comments for fun
 8. It should merge, their might be conflicts (git isn't perfect')
 9. If there are conflicts - not sure how this goes - if not continue
 10. go to master branch and pull new master
-11. Push to azureepos
+11. Push to azurerepos
 12. Go to ADO and build it

-## Startup screen shot
+## Changing Startup screen shot
 1. Assume you have a png - put it in _textures.
 2. Duplicate it.
 3. Change to Sprite